joshgerdes/jekyll-uno/_posts/2021-04-09-azure-resource-graph-explorer-and-the-powershell-azure-resource-graph.md

 ![](/uploads/azuregraphexplorerfinalquery.png)

+Protip, on the Azure Resource Graph Explorer page, click on 'Get Started', underneath the Query window to view Example Queries, such as Listing all Public IP addresses or even getting the Security Center Recommendations.
+They are really good to use as a base and see how they work.

 ### Azure Graph PowerShell

 Using the Azure Resource Graph Explorer is a good way to create the Kusto queries you want, which you can then run the queries in PowerShell and turn them into PowerShell objects, which opens up a few possibilities for things like: